uiuc-sst/pseudo-swahili/README.md

 ln -s ../../wsj/s5/utils utils
 ```

-Get the Voxforge corpus (this takes 45 minutes, and uses 25 GB of disk space).
+Get the Voxforge corpus of spoken English (this takes 45 minutes, and uses 25 GB of disk space).
 ```
 ./getdata.sh
 ```

-Build the low-resource language model, vocabulary, etc.
+Build the low-resource language model, vocabulary, etc. for Swahili.
 ```
 cd pseudo-swahili/pseudo
 ./a.sh